quioteframework/quioteframework.github.io/src/content/docs/propulsion/cookbook/using-sql-schemas.md

 description: Group tables into database-level schemas on RDBMS that support them, and mirror that grouping in generated PHP code.
 ---

 Some database vendors support "schemas" — namespaces of collections of database objects (tables, views, and so on) within a single database.
 PostgreSQL and MSSQL, and to a lesser extent MySQL, all provide the ability to group and organize tables into schemas.
-Propulsion supports tables organized into schemas and works seamlessly in this context; for SQLite, which has no native concept of schemas, Propulsion emulates schema support.
+Propulsion supports tables organized into schemas and works seamlessly in this context.
+On platforms with no native concept of schemas, such as Oracle and SQLite, the `schema` attribute is ignored for SQL generation purposes.

 ## Schema definition